Family violence and personal violence

 Bonds

-Where a rental provider makes a claim for your bond in situations involving family violence, VCAT can make orders that protect your bond if the loss, including rent arrears, or damage the rental provider is claiming for, was caused by the perpetrator of the family violence.
+VCAT can make orders that protect your bond if the loss or damage the landlord is claiming for was caused by the person using family or personal violence.

 You do not need an intervention order for VCAT to make these orders.

-If the perpetrator is not on the rental agreement, the orders VCAT can make include orders that you are not responsible for any damage or other losses of the rental provider, if these were caused by the perpetrator’s actions.
+If the person using violence is not on the lease, VCAT can order that you are not responsible for any damage or other losses suffered by the landlord if these were caused by the actions of the person using violence.

 An intervention order is required for VCAT to make these orders.